-Not too long ago I wrote a post on how not to be supportive of someone with depression, and had a comment from Meg that I should do a post on how to be supportive.
+I recently wrote about how not to be supportive of someone with mental illness, and someone commented suggesting I do a post on how to be supportive.
 So here it is.
-I freely admit that this is a post that’s been done many times before by many different people, so I doubt I’m coming up with anything particularly original, but here’s my two cents.
+This topic has been done many times before by many different people, so I doubt I’m coming up with anything particularly original, but here’s my two cents.

-- Validate: Validate, validate, and validate some more, and when you think you’ve validated enough, keep on validating until you’re blue in the face.
+Validate, validate, and validate some more.
+When you think you’ve validated enough, keep on validating until you’re blue in the face.
 I need to hear that it’s okay to feel and experience what I’m feeling and experiencing.
 Even if it feels like it’s encouraging negativity, it’s not; it’s making space for what’s already there without any judgments.
 The world has far too many judgments, and no one needs more of those when it comes to their mental illness.

 I remember a time someone sprung a group lunch on me when I was prepared for just the two of us.
-I was very, very unimpressed.
+I was overwhelmed and very, very unimpressed.
+Social interaction can be very hard work, and pacing is important.

-- If you promise or suggest something, follow through: If you suggest we should get together next week, I don’t necessarily have any interest in doing that, but if I then don’t hear another word from you about it, I will think you hate me.
+If you suggest we should get together next week, I don’t necessarily have any interest in doing that.
+Still, if I then don’t hear another word from you about it, I may think you hate me.
 Ok maybe that’s a bit of an exaggeration, but not much.

 What are some of the things you would like people to do when you’re not feeling well?